• Skip to main content

 Have you ever been out shopping and come across something that made you smile?
 And you loved it even though you weren’t sure what you would do with it?

 Next time you do, give yourself permission to buy it and work it into your décor.
 While my family mocks me a bit every time I do this, that carved wooden llama and metal dragonfly are now perfectly at home in my living room.
-And, seeing them staring back at me from my built-in bookshelves still makes me smile.
+And seeing them staring back at me from my built-in bookshelves still makes me smile.

-Decorating with Books Creates Cozy Spaces
+6. Decorating with Books Helps Creates Cozy Spaces

 stack of books on a table in a cozy living room

 • Place neatly stacked books on your mantel or an end table to add color and dimension.
-To make it extra cozy, choose books favorite novels and books that bring found thoughts and memories to mind.
+To make it extra cozy, choose books, favorite novels, and books that bring found thoughts and memories to mind.

-• Use a stack of books to showcase a favorite item, by placing it atop a neat stack.
+• Use a stack of books to showcase a favorite item by placing it atop a neat stack.

 Making Your Living Room Truly Cozy